On stability of self-similar blowup for mass supercritical NLS: Introduction

 \subsubsection{Proof of Strichartz estimates.}

 We proof Theorem \ref{thmStrichartz} in Section \ref{s2}-\ref{s5} following the framework of Beceanu \cite{beceanu2011new}. \\

 {\em Step 1.
 Spectral analysis for scalar operators.}

-In Section \ref{s2}, we will identify the self-adjointness and spectrum of $\Delta_b$ on $L^2$, prove enhanced dispersive estimate and free Strichartz estaimte in the range \eqref{eqadmissible}, extend resolvent families as bounded operators from $L^{p'}$ to $L^{p}$ $(p > 2)$ and discuss their properties as resolvents.
+In Section \ref{s2}, we will prove self-similar dispersive estimate and free Strichartz estimate for $\Delta_b$ as a self-adjoint operator on $L^2$, extend resolvent families as bounded operators from $L^{p'}$ to $L^{p}$ $(p > 2)$ and discuss their properties as resolvents.
 Since $\calL(L^{p'} \to L^p)$ is no longer an algebra, we make sense of the resolvent identities and differentiability in a weighted $L^2$ space to exploit oscillation in the Fourier space.

 Next, in Section \ref{s3}, we consider scalar operator $\bar{V}_2 (-\Delta_b - z)^{-1} \bar{V}_1$ in $\dot{H}^{\sigma}$ with scalar potentials $ \bar{V}_1, \bar{V}_2$ and prove its compactness and decay in $z$. \\